 Ex.
 1004 at 199 (emphasis added).
-See also id. at 128 ("It would be unpredictable to extrapolate immunogenicity from other serotypes to serotype 3 . . .") (emphasis added).
-In fact, according to Patent Owner, "[p]rior to the filing date of the instant application, all attempts to produce a multivalent pneumococcal conjugate vaccine comprising additional pneumococcal serotype polysaccharides combined with those in the approved heptavalent [Prevnar®] vaccine had been unsuccessful."
+See also id. at 128 ("It would be unpredictable to extrapolate immunogenicity from other serotypes to serotype 3 in view of the failure of others to produce a successful 11 valent pneumococcal polysaccharide conjugate vaccine with respect to serotype 3.") (emphasis added).
+In fact, according to Patent Owner, "[p]rior to the filing date of the instant application, all attempts to produce a multivalent pneumococcal conjugate vaccine comprising additional pneumococcal serotype polysaccharides combined with those in the approved heptavalent [Prevnar[®]] vaccine had been unsuccessful."
 Id. at 200.

-Taking Patent Owner's contention at face value that the immunogenicity of even its 13-valent vaccine was surprising and unexpected, such unpredictability necessarily applies to the immunogenicity of higher-valency $CRM{197}$ -conjugate vaccines; and the full scope of claim 1 (capturing approximately 100 serotypes) is not enabled by the disclosure of the '024 Parent Apps.
+Taking Patent Owner's contention at face value that the immunogenicity of even its 13-valent vaccine was surprising and unexpected, such unpredictability necessarily applies to the immunogenicity of higher-valency CRM{197} -conjugate vaccines; and the full scope of claim 1 (capturing approximately 100 serotypes) is not enabled by the disclosure of the '060 Parent Apps.
 Ex.
-1009, ¶ 125.
+1082, ¶ 133.